RustForWeb/floating-ui/book/src/platform.md

 # Platform

-Use Floating UI’s positioning logic on any platform that can execute Rust.
+Use Floating UI's positioning logic on any platform that can execute Rust.

-Floating UI’s core is essentially a bunch of mathematical calculations performed on rectangles.
+Floating UI's core is essentially a bunch of mathematical calculations performed on rectangles.
 These calculations are pure and agnostic, allowing Floating UI to work on any platform that can execute Rust.

 To make it work with a given platform, methods are used to allow it to hook into measurement APIs, for instance, to measure the bounding box of a given element.